Cybercrime

 14. The Cleaners

-No class.
-Watch the documentary and do the PBS quiz before class on February 24.
+Watch the documentary and do the PBS quiz before class on October 7.

-You may rent the documentary for $2.99 and watch it whenever suits you best, or you may attend a screening of the documentary at 12–1:30pm on February 24 in Room G.
+You may rent the documentary for $2.99 and watch it whenever suits you best, or you may attend a screening of the documentary during our regular class session on October 2.
+The documentary is ~1:25 long, so we will end at 4:25pm.

 The Cleaners (2018)